 WEB DEVELOPMENT

 This was the technical portion of the project.
-I taught myself CSS and Javascript to make the interactive portion on web.
-For the website it went from initial wireframes to a interactive prototype made on figma to the translation of it to JS,HTML and CSS.
+I taught myself CSS and Javascript to make illustrations interactive on the web.

 MAP DESIGN